Campaign of the Month: August 2014

 Sir Conrad de Monreal

-A veteran of the Third Crusade and a senator of the Lexor Brujah, this valiant and pious knight was forced to remove himself from the coterie for their own protection.
-He has returned to Constantinople, and works to further his sire's designs.
+A veteran of the Third Crusade and a senator of the Lexor Brujah, this valiant and pious knight was forced to remove himself from the Concord for their own protection.
+He resides in Constantinople, as a spy for the Lexor Brujah within the New Latin Order.

 A tall, muscular knight in his middle-years, with salt and pepper in his cropped hair and chin beard.
-He is clad in mail and armed with a hand-and-a-half sword and a dagger.
-His sombre, serious expression and steady gaze lends him a compelling, mysterious quality that tends to draw the eye.
-A kite shield is slung over his back.
+He typically wears rags and a heavy cloak over his mail these nights, all the better to blend in with his St. Ladre allies, and his distinctive hand-and-a-half sword has been traded for a shorter arming sword and a dagger.
+Even with the cowl of his cloak pulled low, his sombre, serious expression and steady gaze lends him a compelling, mysterious quality that tends to draw the eye.

 The Coat-of-Arms of Chevalier Conrad de Monreal.
-It depicts his ancestral home, Mount Royal, a strategic location where his family once served as Castellans of a keep belonging to the Lordship of Oultrejordain in the fallen Kingdom of Jerusalem.
+It depicts his ancestral home, Mount Royal, a strategic location where his family once served as Castellans of a keep belonging to the Lordship of Oultrejordain, in the fallen Kingdom of Jerusalem.
 The five towers were added to represent his status as one of the five legendary “Towers of Arsuf”, men who were singled out for praise for their courage and leadership by Richard the Lionheart.
-Finally, the red cross of the Templars represents his ties to the Order, to which he undertook a penitential term of service between 1187 and 1196 for his failure at the Horns of Hattin.
+Finally, the red cross of the Templars represents his ties to the Order, under which he undertook a penitential term of service between 1187 and 1196 due to his failure at the Horns of Hattin.